 # 38 Face-to-face interactions account for 73 percent of sales.

 The more face-to-face time you can get with your customers and team, the better you will do in the business.
 People like to do business with people they know, like and trust.
 It’s hard to build good relationships online.
 Nothing beats looking someone in the eyeballs.

 # 39 81 percent of all sales happen after the fifth contact!

 This is very valuable advice.
-Most network marketers only follow up with their prospects once, if that.
+Most network marketers only follow-up with their prospects once, if that.
 Yet, most sales come after the fifth contact.
 It’s true, the money is in the follow-up.

 # 40 The failure rate for most businesses is 50 to 80 percent in the first year.

 Failure in network marketing should come as no surprise.
 Most businesses fail.
 Most people don’t have the mind-set or skill-set it takes to succeed in business.
-You can do some things to limit the amount of failure, but no matter what you do, most people will still do nothing and quit.
+You can do some things to limit the amount of failure, but no matter what you do, most people on your team will still do nothing and quit.

 # 41 People in your group will follow your lead, but only if they like you.
 If you would have duplication in your organization become lovable.

 Once again, work on your people skills.
 Treat others with respect.
 Follow the Golden Rule and people will want to follow your lead.
 Be the team captain who inspires others by your actions rather than the dictator who cracks the whip and tells everyone what to do.